 Inventory Accuracy and Efficiencies

-One of the most fundamental benefits of inventory tracking is that it reduces the amount of inventory that companies have to keep on hand.
+One of the most fundamental benefits of inventory tracking is that it reduces the amount of inventory that companies have to keep on hand while improving order accuracy.

 By decreasing held inventory, companies can save massive amounts of cost and effort.
 Some companies that use a modern inventory management solution can actually close down one or more warehouse locations, and save money associated with these cost centers.